frenchy64/dependabot-lein-via-mvn/README.md

 # Leiningen Dependabot support via Maven

-Unfortunately, as of March 2022, plans have stalled to add official support for Dependabot for Clojure.
+Unfortunately, as of March 2022, plans have stalled to add official support Clojure support to Dependabot.

-Jurre Stender from GitHub reports that dependabot is prohibitively unpleasant to integrate with, with no resources to improve it.
+Jurre Stender from GitHub has been working closely with the Clojure community and broke the news in Clojurians Slack channel `#dependabot-core`.

 > It’s not necessarily a technical issue, it’s just that our team (at GitHub) is not ready to accept more ecosystems to support.

+Jurre Stender says that dependabot is prohibitively unpleasant to integrate with, with no resources to improve it at GitHub.

 > We’ve ran an experiment with the Dart team who have implemented most of this functionality in their package manager (pub), but it turned out to be a pretty complicated implementation that we didn’t feel comfortable asking other maintainers to follow.
 Given our teams priorities we won’t have time to make dependabot-core easier to implement against at this time.

 In Clojure, we're used to piggiebacking off the success of Java, so